Worked example: Spotlighting structural defenses#

 ]

-results = sweep(texts)
+results = sweep(

 print(f"Total rows: {len(results)} (3 texts × 3 variants)")